Kelvin-Helmholtz instability of AB interface in superfluid 3He: Conclusion

-The measurements presented here extend down to $0.4\,T_\mathrm{c}$.
-Can we safely extrapolate this picture of the KH instability to the zero temperature limit?
-This is a question which should be answered with measurements below $0.2\,T_\mathrm{c}$, where the density of the thermal bulk liquid excitations is exponentially depleted to such an extent that the interface appears to become decoupled from the external reference frame.
-The interface stability is continuously probed by perturbations with amplitudes in the non-linear regime, \textit{i.e.} their attempt amplitude must be comparable to the wave length $\lambda$ of the interfacial wave to be formed.
-This amplitude is large, in the hierarchy of length scales at large magnetic fields $R \gg R - R_\mathrm{eff} \sim \lambda \gg \xi_H \gg \xi$, which makes a reconstruction of the time dependence for the formation of the instability a hard problem.
-We have experimentally monitored the time required for the instability to build up at temperatures down to $0.2\,T_\mathrm{c}$.
-This will be discussed in a forthcoming report.
+This agreement lends support to our conclusion that the KH instability provides a new noninvasive technique for extracting the AB-interface surface tension, a technique which is different from the classic measurement of the interface popping through an oriﬁce, the case in Refs.~\cite{Osheroff,Bartkowiak}.
+Thus this work becomes the first measurement where the AB-interface surface tension is comprehensively determined at different pressures over most of the temperature regime.
+The magnetic field dependent correction of the AB interface energy in Fig.~\ref{FieldDependence} can now be used for simple estimates of the reduction in B-phase stability in increasing field.
+But more importantly, the surface tension is calculable at low temperatures and the present results, we hope, provide an incentive for such comparison.

-\textit{\textbf{Acknowledgements}}:--We are indebted to the many generations of graduate students who contributed to this study.
+\textit{\textbf{Acknowledgements}}:--We are indebted to many generations of graduate students who contributed to this study.
 We thank our late colleague Nikolai Kopnin \cite{Kopnin} for encouragement, similarly Erkki Thuneberg \cite{Thuneberg_sigma} and Grigori Volovik \cite{Volovik} for their interest.
-Financial support was provided by the Aalto School of Science, its research infrastructure Low Temperature Laboratory, and the Academy of Finland (Centers of Excellence Programme project no. 284594).
+Financial support was provided by the Aalto University School of Science and its research infrastructure Low Temperature Laboratory.